 In November of 1964, Garden Halls, Inc. filed for (and subsequently received) permission to convert 163 Marlborough from a lodging house into a dormitory, called Endicott Hall.

 On November 18, 1968, 163 Marlborough and 164 Marlborough were purchased from Garden Halls, Inc., by George J. Brennan, Jr., Louis Francis Musco, and Mary B. Musco, trustees of the Commonwealth Realty Trust.
 George Brennan and Louis F. Musco had co-founded Bay State Academy (later Bay State College), located at 122 Commonwealth.
 Mary Bernadette (McCabe) Musco was Louis Musco’s wife.
 Louis Musco also served as Suffolk County Register of Probate.

 They continued to operate both properties as dormitories.

-In October of 1975, 163 Marlborough was purchased from the Commonwealth Realty Trust by David and Marcia Myers.
+On October 28, 1975, 163 Marlborough was purchased from the Commonwealth Realty Trust by David and Marcia Myers.
 They continued to operate it as a dormitory.

-In December of 1984, Cushing-Endicott House LP applied for (and subsequently received) permission to convert the house into five apartments, and in November of 1985 they converted the five apartments into condominiums.
+In December of 1984, Cushing-Endicott House LP applied for (and subsequently received) permission to convert the house into five apartments, and on November 21, 1985. they converted the property into condominium units, the The Cushing-Endicott Condominium.
 In April of 1986, the number of units was increased to six.
 In March of 1997. two units on the third floor were combined and the number of units was reduced to five.